GamithaChamoda/metasploit-ftp-automation/README.md

    cd metasploit-ftp-automation
 Make the script executable:

-bash
+bash -->
-Copy
-Edit
-chmod +x exploit.sh
+chmod +x metasploitable2Hacking.sh

 Run the script:

-bash
+bash -->
-Copy
-Edit
-./exploit.sh
+./metasploitable2Hacking.sh

 ⚠️ Make sure Metasploit and Nmap are installed.
 Use on legal lab environments only (e.g., Metasploitable 2 in your own VM).

 🧠 What I Learned